microsoft/Validate-DCB/Examples/Readme.md

 &emsp;&emsp;<img src="..\helpers\pics\ForEach-Object.png" >

+#### AllNodes.Role

+If intending to deploy the configuration file to the SUTs prior to validation, you must provide a the 'Role' parameter (the [AzureAutomation](#NonNodeData.AzureAutomation) key must also be specified).
+This is an arbitrary string value that is used for associating nodes with a configuration.
+The configuration in Azure Automation will be named 'NetworkConfig.**RoleValue**' and therefore this must meet the requirements of an Azure Automation State configuration name.
+There are no additional requirements for this value.

+Any node that will have the same configuration, may contain the same role.
+For example, all nodes in the same cluster should share the same Role.
+Or, if multiple clusters will be configured the same (including all settings in the configuration file) you can use the same role.

 #### AllNodes.RDMAEnabledAdapters

 Adapters entered in this section are in Native RDMA mode (not attached to a vSwitch) – This section is optional, however there must be at least one adapter defined between this section and [AllNodes.VMSwitch.RDMAEnabledAdapters](#AllNodes.VMSwitch.RDMAEnabledAdapters) defined later.